NDIS INDIVIDUAL INTAKE FORM (RECIPIENTS)

 • Discuss in detail:

-- the service delivery supports available through selectability (refer to the NDIS participant starting my plan website page)
+- The service delivery supports available through selectability (refer to the selectability welcome booklet)

-- the role of the Individual Service Agreement (ISA) (use the Easy-to-Read Guide about the ISA, if necessary)
+- The role of the Individual Service Agreement (ISA) (use the Easy-to-Read Guide available on Sharepoint about the ISA, if necessary)

 • Agreement to Proceed - PROGRAM Recipients